twilligon/claude-backup/README.md

 # `claude-backup`

-`claude-backup` is an unofficial, unsanctioned tool to backup Claude.ai chats to local JSON files.
-It uses an incremental sync algorithm to efficiently update only changed or new conversations.
-The tool handles authentication via browser cookies or a session key, supports multiple organizations, and preserves chat metadata including renames.
+Unofficial, unsanctioned tool to backup Claude.ai chats to local files.

+`claude-backup` uses an incremental sync algorithm to efficiently update only changed or new conversations.
+It handles authentication via browser cookies or a session key, supports multiple organizations, and preserves chat metadata including renames.

 ## Features